ECP-WarpX/picsar/PICSARlite/README.md

 * The field gathering routine is 'energy conserving' (i.e. gathers the field components directly from the staggered 'Yee' mesh).
 * The current deposition and field gathering routines include high-order particle shape factors (up to 3rd order).

-#### B.  Here are some high performance features of the PICSAR code :
+#### B.  Here are some high performance features of the PICSARlite code :

 * Particle tiling to help increase memory locality.
 * OpenMP parallelization for intranode parallelism.